ashlymariam0509/30-days--of-python/DAY 10/Readme.md

 Q3)  Write a program to display the product of the numbers accepted from the user.

-Q4)  Create a tuple and perform the following methods:
+Q4)  Create a set and perform the following methods:

    Add ,Remove, Update, Pop,and clear